53 Old-Time Home Remedies We’ve Forgotten—But Need to Bring Back ASAP

 Avocado for razor burn

 Avocado is rich with vitamins and oils that soften and hydrate skin to relieve the tenderness of razor burn.
 Apply mashed fruit or avocado oil directly to the irritated skin.
-Check out the 13 home remedies for all of summer’s annoying problems.
+Check out the other ways you can use avocado oil for your hair and skin.

 Eucalyptus oil for sinusitis

 Give your congested sinuses a steam treatment.
 Add a few drops of eucalyptus oil to a pot of water, boil, and remove the pot from the stove.
 Drape a towel over your head and shoulders, then lean forward so it forms a tent over the pan.
 Keep your face about 18 inches above the water as you breathe deeply.
 As the vapor rises, it carries droplets of oil into your sinuses and loosens congestion.
 Studies show that the main ingredient in eucalyptus oil, cineole, can help people recover faster from acute sinusitis.